Cascaded Sparse Feature Propagation Network for Interactive Segmentation: Conclusion

 \section{Conclusion}

-In this paper, we have developed a novel intention-aware feature propagation strategy for interactive image segmentation.
-Our method is capable of better inferring user intention and effectively propagating user-provided sparse annotations to the entire input image.
-To achieve this, we introduce a coarse-to-fine sparse propagation network consisting of a coarse-level and a fine-level sub-networks.
-Our coarse-level network is able to zoom in onto target regions more accurately and hence mitigates the impact of scale variation.
-Jointly with the fine-level network, they can capture long-range dependencies at a high spatial resolution with a newly-designed sparse GNN module and hence generate more accurate object boundaries.
-We evaluated our method on several public benchmarks, in which our approach outperforms the prior works by a sizable margin, achieving state-of-the-art performance.
+In this paper, we have developed a novel cascaded sparse feature propagation network for interactive segmentation.
+Our method is capable of effectively propagating user-provided sparse annotations to the entire input image.
+To achieve this, we introduce a cascaded sparse feature propagation module that selects user-provided information in the feature space and propagates the provided information to the whole image in high resolution.
+In addition, we propose a global-to-local strategy in the evaluation, which can accurately locate human-interested regions and zoom into this region, enabling our method to preserve more detailed information.
+Finally, we evaluated our method on several benchmarks, in which our approach outperforms the prior works by a sizable margin.